LL Cool J: 1993–2005: Continued success and career prominence

-After acting in The Hard Way and Toys, LL Cool J released 14 Shots to the Dome.
-The album had four singles ("How I'm Comin'", "Back Seat (of My Jeep)", "Pink Cookies in a Plastic Bag Getting Crushed by Buildings", "Stand By Your Man") and guest-featured labelmates Lords of the Underground on "NFA-No Frontin' Allowed".
-The album went gold.
+After acting in The Hard Way and Toys, LL Cool J released 14 Shots to the Dome in March 1993.
+The album had four singles ("How I'm Comin'", "Back Seat (of My Jeep)", "Pink Cookies in a Plastic Bag Getting Crushed by Buildings", "Stand By Your Man") and guest-featured Lords of the Underground on "NFA-No Frontin' Allowed".
+That June, the album went gold.

-LL Cool J starred in In the House, an NBC sitcom, before releasing Mr. Smith (1995), which went on to sell over two million copies.
+LL Cool J starred in In the House, an NBC sitcom, before releasing his album Mr. Smith (1995), which went on to sell over two million copies.
 Its singles included "Hey Lover", "Doin' It" and "Loungin".
 "Hey Lover", featured Boyz II Men, and sampled Michael Jackson's "The Lady in My Life".
 The song also earned him a Grammy Award.
 Another song from the album, "I Shot Ya Remix", included debut vocal work by Foxy Brown.

 In 1996, Def Jam released this "greatest hits" package, offering a good summary of Cool J's career, from the relentless minimalism of early hits such as "Rock the Bells" to the smooth-talking braggadocio that followed.
 Classic albums including Bigger and Deffer and Mama Said Knock You Out are well represented here.
 In December 1996, his loose cover of the Rufus and Chaka Khan song "Ain't Nobody" was included on the Beavis and Butt-Head Do America soundtrack & released as a single.
 LL Cool J's interpretation of "Ain't Nobody" was particularly successful in the United Kingdom, where it topped the UK Singles Chart in early-1997.